Contact Us

 3. Increase your awareness of places you might be avoiding

 When we have panic attacks in certain places, we can start to avoid those places.
 Lets say I've had a panic attack at my local shopping centre.
 Returning to that shopping centre may become very difficult because my anxiety gets triggered when I approach the place where my panic symptoms occurred.
 This happens through a process of conditioning.
 Although it feels uncomfortable to go back to the shopping centre, there is actually nothing dangerous or troublesome about the shopping centre.
 Confronting any avoided or anxiety triggering places, at the right pace and in a manageable way, can help you to incrementally overcome your anxiety.
+Approaching the places that you fear can be incredibly beneficial, but it needs to be done right.
 If it's too challenging and overwhelming, then we might experience more intense episodes of anxiety and it might make it harder to go back next time.
 If it's too easy, then we're probably not growing, overcoming the anxiety, or challenging ourselves enough.

 4. Talk to a professional trained in the treatment of panic attacks

 CBT for the treatment of panic attacks has been extensively researched.
-Most people who engage in CBT for panic attacks will overcome their symptoms and will be able to resume their normal daily routine.
-Panic attack help is available and a panic attack psychologist can help you to get back on track and living your life to the fullest.
+Most people who engage in CBT for panic attacks will overcome their symptoms and will be able to resume their normal daily activities.
+Panic attack help is available and a panic attack Psychologist can help you to get back on track and living your life to the fullest.

 Panic Attack Treatment Gold Coast